AllonHammer/CPI_HRNN/readme.md

 In order to run the code please make sure all Prerequisites are met (Pandas==0.22 in particular)
 #### Prerequisites
+    pip install -r requirements.txt

+To execute the code please run one of the following

+1. hierarchical_gru.py

+### Article
 @article{barkan2023forecasting,
   title={Forecasting CPI inflation components with hierarchical recurrent neural networks}, author={Barkan, Oren and Benchimol, Jonathan and Caspi, Itamar and Cohen, Eliya and Hammer, Allon and Koenigstein, Noam},